Specialty Coffee Brewing Guide

 1. Add Coffee

-Add 18g of coarse-ground coffee to the French Press and distribute it evenly.
+Add 18g of coarse-ground coffee into the French Press and distribute evenly.

 2. Bloom the Coffee

-Pour 40–60g of hot water over the grounds to fully wet them.
-Let it bloom for 30 seconds.
+Pour 40–60g of hot water over the coffee grounds.
+Allow the coffee to bloom for approximately 30 seconds.

 3. Add Remaining Water

-Pour the remaining water in a slow circular motion over 30–40 seconds.
-Gently stir to ensure all grounds are fully saturated.
+Pour the remaining water slowly in a circular motion over 30–40 seconds.
+Gently stir to ensure all grounds are saturated.

 4. Steep

 Place the plunger lid on top without pressing down.
-Let the coffee steep for 3:30–4:00 minutes.
+Allow the coffee to steep for 3:30–4:00 minutes.

 French Press Brewing Tips

-• Do not leave brewed coffee sitting inside the French Press, as it will continue extracting and may become bitter.
+• Do not leave brewed coffee sitting in the French Press.

-French Press works best with freshly roasted coffee beans that have good body, sweetness, and depth.
-Coffees with chocolate, nutty, caramel, or fruit-forward notes can perform beautifully using this immersion brewing method.
+French Press brewing works exceptionally well with specialty coffee beans that offer body, sweetness, and depth.
+Coffees with chocolate, caramel, nutty, and fruit-forward flavor profiles perform beautifully using this immersion brewing method.

 What grind size is best for French Press?